Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled

-where the superscript $ \textit{LCR}_{m} $ means local causality reverse operation performed on $ m $ among $ N $ quantum subsystems given quantum system consists of, while the superscript $ T_{m} $ denotes usual partial transpose (pt- ) operation performed on matrix elements of a given density matrix in $ m $ among its $ N $ Hilbert subspaces in the case of $ N $-partite quantum system given density matrix encodes.
-Notice, in what follows we will use mostly $ T_{m} $ notation for any $ \textit{LCR}_{m} $ operations in the separable case in order just to shortcut matrix superscripts.
+where the superscript $ \textit{LCR}_{m} $ means local causality reversal operation performed on $ m $ among $ N $ quantum subsystems given quantum system consists of, while the superscript $ T_{m} $ denotes usual partial transpose (pt- ) operation performed on matrix elements of a given density matrix in $ m $ among its $ N $ Hilbert subspaces in the case of $ N $-partite quantum system given density matrix encodes.
+Notice, in what follows we will use mostly $ T_{m} $ notation for any $ \textit{LCR}_{m} $ operations in the separable case in order just t.o shorten matrix superscripts.